 Visitations will be 2 to 4 and 6 to 8 pm on Tuesday, January 28, 2020 and from 10 to 11 am on Wednesday at Cornerstone Church, 4509 Salt Creek Drive, Duncan Falls, where Funeral Services will be at 11 am on Wednesday with Rev. Jennifer Johnston-Baker officiating.
 She will be laid to rest in the Duncan Falls Cemetery.

-To send flowers to Mitzi's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mitzi Marie Shook, please visit our floral store.